-- 2.1 The various trials recognised by the Association shall be the: - (a) Encourage Trial: for competitors who have never won a higher, recognised trial.
-Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level. - (b) Novice Trial: for registered dogs that have never won a trial other than up to two Encourage trials. - (c) Improver trial: for registered dogs that have never won a trial other than up to two Encourage trials or a Novice trial. - (d) Open Trial: for all registered dogs owned by financial members of a recognised Working Sheepdog Association. - 2.2 The Association approves the following arena trials for its affiliated Clubs and Societies.
-These trials shall be held in accordance with the rules relative to the courses: - (a) the SAWSDA Standard Arena obstacles and course - (b) the SAWSDA Modified Arena obstacles and course
+2.1 The various classes recognised by the Association shall be the:

+(a) Encourage class: for competitors who have never won a higher, recognised trial.
+Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level.

+(b) Junior handler class: for competitors under the age of 21 on the 1st of January of that year

+(c) Novice class: for registered dogs that have never won a trial other than up to two Encourage trials.

+(d) Improver class: for registered dogs that have never won a trial other than up to two Encourage trials or a Novice trial.

+(e) Open class: for all registered dogs owned by financial members of a recognised Working Sheepdog Association.

+2.2 The Association approves the following arena trials for its affiliated Clubs and Societies.
+These trials shall be held in accordance with the rules relative to the courses:

+(a) the SAWSDA Standard Arena obstacles and course

-- (c) the ASDWA Supreme Course - (d) the ASDWA Trans Tasman Course - (e) the SAWSDA Field Trial obstacles and course - (f) the SAWSDA Short trial obstacles and course - (g) Restricted trials may include deviations to the standard course, such as the Speed Trial and the Points Trial.
+- (b) the SAWSDA Modified Arena obstacles and course - (c) the ASDWA Supreme Course - (d) the ASDWA Trans Tasman Course - (e) the SAWSDA Field Trial obstacles and course - (f) the SAWSDA Short trial obstacles and course

+(g) A restricted trial is any trial at which not everyone can compete.
+They may include deviations to the standard course, such as the Speed Trial and the Points Trial.
 They are intended to provide extra entertainment for spectators.
 Dog of the Year Award points are not to be allocated to these restricted trials.
-The winning dog will not break its Novice or Improver status, if applicable. - 2.3 A dog that has only divided a first prize competing as one of a pair shall not be deemed to have won a trial. - 2.4 Token trophies are not deemed as winning a trial and therefore will not affect the status of a dog. - 2.5 The annual South Australian State Championship Trial shall be considered to be an Open Trial and is to be arranged and conducted by the Council. - 2.6 If a novice or improver dog wins a trial run over the Trans Tasman, short or field trial courses, it will lose its status. - 2.7 Change of status of dog: - (a) If a dog wins a Novice class after the entries for the next trial are closed and it is not entered in the Improver class at that trial, it may be entered in the Improver class. - (b) This dog is to be placed at the end of the draw and must be entered before the Improver class begins. - (c) In similar circumstances, an Improver dog shall automatically retain its position in the draw and become eligible for the Open class, but must be entered before the Open class begins. - (d) If applicable, the competitor must pay the appropriate entry fee. - (e) In the event of a dog winning either a novice or an improver class after the close of entries for a forthcoming trial for which it is nominated, the competitor has the right to directly replace the dog with another eligible entry without further fee.
-If no suitable substitute is available, the entry fee is refundable. - 2.8 A dog may be scratched from the Improvers and/or the Open section (if run in conjunction) before the trial has commenced.
+The winning dog will not break its Novice or Improver status, if applicable.

+2.3 A dog that has only divided a first prize competing as one of a pair shall not be deemed to have won a trial.

+2.4 Token trophies are not deemed as winning a trial and therefore will not affect the status of a dog.

+2.5 The annual South Australian State Championship Trial shall be considered to be an Open Trial and is to be arranged and conducted by the Council.

+2.6 If a novice or improver dog wins a trial run over the Trans Tasman, short or field trial courses, it will lose its status.

+2.7 Change of status of dog:

+(a) If a dog wins a Novice class after the entries for the next trial are closed and it is not entered in the Improver class at that trial, it may be entered in the Improver class.

+(b) This dog is to be placed at the end of the draw and must be entered before the Improver class begins.

+(c) In similar circumstances, an Improver dog shall automatically retain its position in the draw and become eligible for the Open class, but must be entered before the Open class begins.

+(d) If applicable, the competitor must pay the appropriate entry fee.

+(e) In the event of a dog winning either a novice or an improver class after the close of entries for a forthcoming trial for which it is nominated, the competitor has the right to directly replace the dog with another eligible entry without further fee.
+If no suitable substitute is available, the entry fee is refundable.

+2.8 A dog may be scratched from the Improver and/or the Open section (if run in conjunction) before the trial has commenced.
 Once the trial has commenced, a dog may be scratched, but must be scratched out of both sections.